Click to Play 20sec MP3 Audio of ABC News July 1969

 It was shown at the London Film Festival in November 2000

-Limited release in the USA occurred on 14 March and wider release on 27 April
+Limited release in the USA occurred on 14 March.
+National release is due 27 April

 The movie is a comedy based on Australia's role in the Apollo 11 Mission in July 1969

-During Apollo 11 I was the Deputy Station Director at the Honeysuckle Creek Tracking Station, responsible for Operations.
-My role was to co-ordinate the Canberra/Parkes tracking resources supporting the mission, including CSIRO's radio telescope.
-I therefore have first hand knowledge of the mission and Australia's part.
-I passed this experience on to "The Dish" producers a couple of years ago.
+During Apollo 11 I was the Deputy Station Director of the Honeysuckle Creek Tracking Station, responsible for Operations.
+My role was to co-ordinate all the resources supporting the mission, including CSIRO's Parkes radio telescope.
+I therefore had first hand knowledge of the mission and Australia's part

 The movie is amusing and enjoyable, but is misleading and wrong in many historical areas.
 These errors denigrate the role played by many people including those at Parkes.
 Following are specific areas of criticism.

 |But first - the authoritative book on Apollo tracking is almost with us.
 Hamish Lindsay, one of the Honeysuckle team, has spent years putting it together.
 Although focussing on Apollo and manned missions, and Australia, it covers the history of all the space programs and missions in 440 pages with over 100 photoes and illustrations.
 Go look for it on Amazon, or Springer or your local bookstore.
 Click on the jacket image below for more details, and in particular read Chris Kraft's foreword - "Hamish Lindsay has done a marvellous job of telling the story of manned flight ..."|